heronyang/youtube_fake_view/NOTE.md

 - If a video is viewed in its entirety by someone who clicked on it, it is counted as one view.
 - YouTube also considers views from the same IP in breaks of 6 to 8 hours.
 So one person viewing the same video repeatedly would only generate 3 to 5 views a day, after views cross 300.

-## Analysis Youtube Player Mechanism
+## B. Analysis Youtube Player Mechanism

 ### 1. HTML